 Hearing Loss and Hearing Aids

-A kid's hearing tests might show that he or she has some hearing loss.
-The problem might affect one ear or both.
+A kid's hearing tests might show decreased hearing in one ear or both.
 The good news is that there are many treatments for kids who have hearing loss.

-Hearing aids are common.
-These are tiny devices that have microphones and make sounds louder so that someone with hearing loss can hear them.
-Sometimes, surgery can fix some or all of the hearing problem.
+Some hearing problems might need the help of hearing aids.
+These are tiny microphones and make sounds louder so that someone with hearing loss can hear them.
+Sometimes, surgery can help.
 If surgery only improves some hearing, wearing a hearing aid can help the person hear even better.

 Kids who have hearing problems also can get other help.
 They might go to special schools, where all the kids have hearing problems.
 Or they might go to a regular school and get a little extra help when needed.
 Outside or inside school, the kid might get speech therapy to help with talking and understanding others.

-If you're a kid with hearing problems, many people want to help you hear as well as you can — and be as independent as possible.
+If you're a kid with hearing problems, a team of people will help you hear as well as you can.
 Who's on this team?
 You, your family, your friends, your teachers, your doctors, your therapists, and especially your audiologist!